dotnet/docs/docs/core/deploying/native-aot/interop.md

 On Windows, native AOT uses a pre-populated list of direct P/Invoke methods that are available on all supported versions of Windows.

 > [!WARNING]
 > Because direct P/Invoke methods are resolved by the operating system dynamic loader and not by the native AOT runtime library, direct P/Invoke methods will not respect the <xref:System.Runtime.InteropServices.DefaultDllImportSearchPathsAttribute>.
 The library search order will follow the dynamic loader rules as defined by the operating system.
 Some operating systems and loaders offer ways to control dynamic loading through linker flags (such as `/DEPENDENTLOADFLAG` on Windows or `-rpath` on Linux).
-See details below on how to specify linker flags.
+For more information on how to specify linker flags, see the [Linking](#linking) section.

 ### Linking